Short Answer: Not really.

 But this is not possible because of that risk of default.
 Because so many people default on their financial obligations, the rate needs to be higher to adjust for that risk.

-And that risk is under-valued because the interest rates for student loans are below market rate, and are government-set without allowing for budgeting increases.
+And that risk is under-valued because the interest rates for student loans are below the market rate, and are government-set without allowing for budgeting increases.
 Since default is so common, the government tends to lose money when accounting for all expenses incurred.

 The degree of subsidy for federal loans depends a lot on the year you’re looking at.
 2010, for example, showed the government losing money, while 2013 showed a profit.
 The numbers also don’t take administrative costs into account: